cylc/cylc-doc/src/user-guide/running-workflows/tasks-jobs-ui.rst

 .. note::

-   Th graph-based window around active tasks is intended to display the essential information without overwhelming the UI.
+   The graph-based active task window is intended to display the essential information without overwhelming the UI.
 Even very large workflows typically do not have a massive number of tasks active at once.